epic-open-source/seismometer/docs/user_guide/index.rst

 ----------------------------

 You can create custom controls that allow users to interact with the data via a set of standardized controls.
-The :py:mod:`~seismometer.controls.explore` module contains several ``Exploration*`` widgets you can use for housing custom visualizations.
+The :py:mod:`seismometer.controls.explore` module contains several ``Exploration*`` widgets you can use for housing custom visualizations, see :ref:`custom-visualization-controls`.

 .. image:: media/custom_plot_control.png
    :alt: A custom control, allowing a user to select a cohort and display a heatmap restricted to that cohort.